netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 Kubernetes cluster. kube-proxy allows for pods to communicate with each other and accept sessions from outside your cluster.

-With Netdata, you can monitor how often and how quickly your k8s proxies are syncing proxy rules between nodes.
+With Netdata, you can monitor how often your k8s proxies are syncing proxy rules between nodes.
 Dramatic changes in these figures could indicate an anomaly in your cluster that's worthy of further investigation.

 kube-proxy metrics are collected and visualized thanks to the [kube-proxy collector](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/k8s_kubeproxy), which is enabled with